 Eligibility Requirements

-To qualify for SIJS, a child must meet several criteria.
-First, the child must be under 21 years old and unmarried.
-Second, they must have been declared dependent on a juvenile court or have been legally placed in the custody of a state agency or an individual.
-Additionally, the court must find that it is not in the child’s best interest to return to their home country due to abuse, neglect, or abandonment.
-These requirements are crucial as they ensure that only those who truly need protection can benefit from SIJS.
+Secondly, the child must have been declared dependent on a juvenile court or must have been legally placed in the custody of a state agency or an individual.
+This requirement underscores the importance of judicial oversight in the child’s situation, ensuring that their welfare is being prioritized.
+Furthermore, the juvenile court must determine that it is not in the child’s best interest to return to their home country.
+This determination is typically based on evidence of abuse, neglect, or abandonment that the child has experienced, which can significantly impact their safety and well-being.

 Benefits of Special Immigrant Juvenile Status